jes-bro/captain_forever/README.md

 To start, please ensure that you have this version of Python installed and that you are using the Python 3.10.11 interpreter in your IDE of choice.

-To install this game locally, use pip3 to install PyGame with the following command.
-Please install it for your Python 3.10.11
+Use pip3 to install PyGame with the following command.
+It's the only external Python library we use outside of pytest for unit testing.
+Please install it for your Python 3.10.11 version.
 ```
 python3 -m pip install -U pygame --user
 ```